The Family of Bernhard Bermann

-In 1913 the two sons Sigmund and Viktor purchased property at Gerberstrasse 8, which they converted and opened the Bermann shoe shop.
+In 1913 the two sons Sigmund and Viktor bought the property at Gerberstrasse 8, which they converted and opened the Bermann shoe shop.

 As Viktor was killed in 1916 in the first World War, his share passed to his parents, however as of 1919 Sigmund became sole owner of the property.

 The parents continued to live at Auergasse 3, but the mother Johanna died in 1920 and the house was sold in 1922.
-The father probably moved to his daughter Lina in Altenmuhr and he died there in 1930.
+Father Bernhard moved to his daughter Lina in Altenmuhr and he died there in 1930.